Mean world syndrome: Evolution of mass media

-Though the focus of Gerbner's research was television viewing, cultivation theory has been validated in studies exploring different forms of media, such as newspapers, film, and even photographs, essentially in any context social observation occurs in any form outside of one's natural environment.
+Although the focus of Gerbner's research was television viewing, cultivation theory has been validated in studies exploring different forms of media, such as newspapers, film, and even photographs, essentially in any context social observation occurs in any form outside of one's natural environment.

 Gerbner's research focused on TV, as social media was just blossoming in 2006 when he died.
-However, increasingly researchers are expanding their assessments of mass media, looking at the effects of social media as well as television.
-Research continues to explore the effects of violence-related content on heavy TV consumers but has also branched out to explore the role that social media is playing in consumption of violence related content.
+However, increasingly, researchers are expanding their assessments of mass media, specifically looking at the effects of social media as well as television.
+Research continues to explore the effects of violence-related content on heavy TV consumers but has also branched out to explore the role that social media is playing in consumption of violent content.

-Increasingly similar questions are being asked about the impact of social media on our emotions and perceptions of the world.
-Though it is too new to draw definitive conclusions, a growing body of literature suggests that social media can have similar psychological effects to that of television providing further support for Gerbner's theory.
+In society, there is an increase in the similarity of questions being asked about the impact of social media on our emotions and perceptions of the world.
+Although it is too new to draw definitive conclusions, a growing body of literature suggests that social media can have similar psychological effects to that of television providing further support for Gerbner's theory.
 Jean Kim, a psychiatrist for the U.S. State Department, said that social media "is not as visceral as seeing an event on television…but if you're overly getting caught up in troll wars or controversy online, you might be getting a skewed view and be prone to being directly affected."

+COVID-19 and mean world syndrome

+Beginning in 2019, the COVID-19 pandemic spread across the world, causing extreme social disruption.
+The pandemic led individuals to spend more time inside and online, consuming countless different forms of media content.
+Gaining popularity on Twitter in 2020 at the peak of the pandemic, the term "doomscrolling" emerged to describe the act of excessively consuming negative content on social media.
+During the pandemic, in order to stay up to date and close the information gap regarding COVID-19, many people engaged heavily in the act of doomscrolling.
+According to a study conducted in 2021, even minimal exposure to negative COVID-19 news led to an immediate decline in optimism and positive emotions for participants.

+Social movements such as the Black Lives Matter movement inspired new studies connecting mean world syndrome, the COVID-19 pandemic, and the Black Lives Matter movement.
+One study done in 2020 found that feelings of anxiety were tied to violent or troublesome news media on the Black Lives Matter movement.
+Another study found that images from the George Floyd protests elicited especially anxious and punitive reactions among conservative news consumers, suggesting that conservative protest coverage during the pandemic may have amplified mean world perceptions among certain audiences.